brandstrat-sas/omldeploytool/systemd/README.md

       ansible_host: 172.16.101.43
       omni_ip_lan: 172.16.101.43
       ansible_ssh_port: 22
+  vars:
+    # --- ansible user auth connection
+    ansible_user: root
 ```

+The parameter ansible_host refers to the IP or FQDN used to establish an SSH connection.
+The omni_ip_lan parameter refers to the private IP (LAN) that will be used when opening certain ports for components and when they connect with each other.

-The infra_env variable can be initialized as "lan" or "cloud", depending on whether the OMniLeads instance will be accessible via WAN access (IPADDR or FQDN) or via LAN access (IP or FQDN).
+The ***infra_env*** variable can be initialized as "lan" or "cloud", depending on whether the instance will be accessible via WAN access (IPADDR or FQDN) or via LAN access (IP or FQDN).

-Regarding the variable that is commented out by default, #fqdn should be used (uncommented and initialized) as soon as the instance is accessed via a hostname or FQDN.
+Regarding the variable that is commented out by default, ***#fqdn:*** should be used (uncommented and initialized) as soon as the instance is accessed via a fqdn.

-And finally, the *bucket_url* and *postgres_host* parameters must be commented out, so that both (PostgreSQL and Object Storage MinIO) are deployed within the AIO instance.
-The rest of the parameters can be customized as desired.
+The rest of the variables are documented as comments within the file.

-Finally, the deploy.sh should be executed.
+Let's run the bash scrip:

 ```
 ./deploy.sh --action=install --tenant=tenant_name_folder